-You must now create a printer on your Windows[®] system using the standard Windows[®] printer setup procedure.
+You must now create a printer on your Windows® system using the standard Windows® printer setup procedure.

-- 1 To do this, go the Start button, select Settings and then Printers. - 2 Select Add Printer to begin the printer installation. - 3 Click Next when you get the Add Printer Wizard window. - 4 Select Local Printer when you are asked how the printers are connected to your computer, and then click Next. - 5 Select the correct driver.
-Click Next when you are done. - 6 If you have selected a printer driver that is already being used, you have the option of either keeping the existing driver (recommended) or replacing it.
-Select the desired option and click Next. - 7 Select the Brother LPR port (the port name you assigned in step 7 of the Installing the Brother Peer-to-Peer software on page 3-5) and click Next. - 8 Enter any desired name for the Brother printer and click Next.
+- 1 To do this, go the Start button, select Settings and then Printers. - 2 Double click the Add Printer icon to get the Add Printer Wizard. - 3 Click Next when you get the Add Printer Wizard window. - 4 Select Local Printer when you are asked how the printers are connected to your computer, and then click Next. - 5 Select the desired printer model.
+If the correct model is not displayed, click the Have Disk option and insert the CD-ROM supplied with your machine. - If you have selected a printer driver that is already being used, you have the option of either keeping the existing driver (recommended) or replacing it.
+Select the desired option and click Next. - 7 Select the Brother LPR port (the port name you assigned in step 7 of the Installing the Brother Peer-to-Peer software on page 4-5) and click Next. - 8 Enter any desired name for the Brother printer.
 For example, you could call the printer "Networked Brother Printer".

-9 Windows[®] will now ask you if you wish to print out a test page, select Yes and then select Finish.
+Select Yes or No if you want this driver to be default printer, and then click Next. - 9 Windows® will now ask you if you wish to print out a test page, select Yes and then select Finish.
 You have now finished installing the Peer-to-Peer Print (LPR) software.